 What the heck is a Wallowa?

-Wallowa is a Nez Perce word for a type of fish trap built by Native Americans in the river just below the outfall of Wallowa Lake.
+Wallowa is a Nez Perce word for a fish trap built by Native Americans in the river just below the outfall of Wallowa Lake.
 These are the ancestral homelands of the Walwaáma (“People of Wallowa”).
 Just north of the lake lies the historic town of Joseph, named for father and son Old and Young Chief Joseph, leaders of their Nez Perce tribe.

-Your Unofficial Guide to Wallowa Lake
+Your Comprehensive Guide to Wallowa Lake

 This guide will cover everything from camping, hiking, dining, and everything else we can think of to be prepared for your adventure to Wallowa Lake.